Advertisement for Social Streets' journalism graduate scheme at Roman Road LDN.

 Do you offer other training opportunities?

-Yes, we have a fully educational editorial floor including two to four-week unpaid work placements, three-month paid internships and the six-month part-time Digital Editor Trainee Course, which is free to Tower Hamlets residents.
+Yes, we have a fully educational editorial floor including two to four-week unpaid work placements, three-month paid internships and the six-month part-time Community Journalism Course, which is free to Tower Hamlets residents.

 What are you looking for?